asash/bert4rec_repro/README.md

 ## Systematic review of BERT4Rec and SASRec
-Spreadsheed with systematic comparison of BERT4Rec and SASRec can be found by the link: https://github.com/asash/bert4rec_repro/blob/main/Systematic%20Review.xlsx?raw=true
+Spreadsheet with systematic comparison of BERT4Rec and SASRec can be found by the link: https://github.com/asash/bert4rec_repro/blob/main/Systematic%20Review.xlsx?raw=true